quay/enhancements/enhancements/oci-artifact.md

 ## Goals

 - Support the new OCI Artifact manifest type
-- OCI Artifacts are first-class citizens of Quay, in other words, we do not reuse the `OCIManifest` class
+- Support OCI Artifacts as first-class citizens, in other words, we do not reuse the `OCIManifest` class
+- Implement references between OCI Artifacts and OCI Images on a database level

 ### Non-Goals

 - Implement support for the OCI referrers API (will come in a future enhancement)
-- Implement references between OCI Artifacts and OCI Images on the database level (also coming in a future enhancement)
+- Solve GC for OCI Images not referenced by any tag

 ## Proposal